class-image-understanding/introduction/introduction.md

 - Incorrect or missing evaluation will result in a penalty with 20% of the total evaluation score
 - Inappropriate evaluation will result in the failure of the class
 - Missing a half of the evaluations will result in the failure of the class
+- Presenter will not take part in the evaluation